Edward Howard (bishop)

 Edward Daniel Howard (November 5, 1877 – January 2, 1983) was an American prelate of the Roman Catholic Church.
-He served as the Auxiliary Bishop of Davenport from 1924 to 1926 and the Archbishop of Portland from 1926 to 1966.
+He served as the auxiliary bishop of Davenport in Iowa from 1924 to 1926 and the archbishop of Portland in Oregon from 1926 to 1966.
 At the time of his death in 1983 he was the oldest Catholic bishop in the world.

 Early life and education

-Edward Howard was born in Cresco, Iowa, to John and Marie (née Fleming) Howard.
-His father, who was born in Ireland but immigrated to the United States as a child, served during the Civil War with the 95th Illinois Volunteer Infantry Regiment and was wounded at the Siege of Vicksburg.
+Edward Howard was born on November 5, 1877, in Cresco, Iowa, to John and Marie (née Fleming) Howard.
+His father, who was born in Ireland but immigrated to the United States as a child, served during the American Civil War with the 95th Illinois Volunteer Infantry Regiment and was wounded at the 1863 Siege of Vicksburg in Mississippi.
 Howard had a twin brother who died in infancy.
-He attended St. Joseph College in Dubuque, where he received his high school education and completed two years of college.
+Edward Howard attended St. Joseph College in Dubuque, where he received his high school education and completed two years of college.
 He continued his studies at St. Mary College in Kansas and at St. Paul Seminary in Minnesota.